A Unified Framework for Human-Allied Learning of Probabilistic Circuits: Discussion

 \section{Discussion}

+We presented a general approach for incorporating domain knowledge as differentiable constraints into learning probabilistic models.
+It subsumes and extends several prior works on learning generative models (e.g., \cite{AltendorfEtAl2005,SPNConstraintsPapantonis2020,Mathur2023KICN}) and (probabilistic) discriminative models \cite{KiGBKokel2020}.
+Prior work by \citeauthor{SPNConstraintsPapantonis2020} (\citeyear{SPNConstraintsPapantonis2020}) focused specifically on knowledge encoded as equality constraints, which is a special case within our broader framework.
+We also generalize ~\citeauthor{Mathur2023KICN}(\citeyear{Mathur2023KICN})'s approach of using monotonicity constraints to learn cutset networks (CNs) both in the forms of knowledge that can be captured and the model class, as CNs can be represented as deterministic PCs.

-Our framework extends and subsumes several prior approaches in learning probabilistic generative and discriminative models using constraints.
-The work by \cite{SPNConstraintsPapantonis2020} primarily focuses on equality constraints and is a specific instance within our broader framework.
-We generalize the approach of ~\cite{Mathur2023KICN} who employed monotonicity constraints for learning the structure and parameters of cutset networks (CNs~\cite{rahman2014cutset}). \cite{AltendorfEtAl2005} used \textit{ceteris paribus}\footnote{All other parents of the influenced variable $X_i$ are kept constant} monotoncity constraints to learn the parameters of Bayesian Networks (BNs).
-Similar to CNs, BNs can also be compiled into selective PCs ~\cite{peharz2014learning}, making our framework applicable here as well.
-The KiGB algorithm~\cite{KiGBKokel2020} utilized soft monotonicity constraints for learning decision trees.
-This can also be seen as a special case within our framework since decision trees can be converted into conditional SPNs (CSPN \cite{Shao20CSPN}).
+\citeauthor{AltendorfEtAl2005} (\citeyear{AltendorfEtAl2005}) used \textit{ceteris paribus}\footnote{Other parents of the influenced variable $X_i$ are kept constant} monotonicity to learn the parameters of Bayesian Networks (BNs).
+Similar to CNs, BNs can be compiled into selective PCs ~\cite{peharz2014learning}, making our framework applicable here as well.
+The KiGB algorithm~\cite{KiGBKokel2020} used soft monotonicity constraints for learning decision trees and decision trees can be converted into conditional SPNs \cite{Shao20CSPN}.
+These methods can be seen as special cases of our framework.

-To summarize, we developed a unified framework that can effectively integrate diverse types of probabilistic knowledge into the parameter learning of PCs.
-Utilizing this framework, we presented a robust knowledge-intensive parameter learning method for PCs and experimentally validated that it can effectively utilize knowledge to help generalize better in noisy and sparse data settings.
-Integration of more forms of domain knowledge as well as extending the framework to also learn the structure of a PC in a Bayesian manner \cite{karanam2023bayesian} are promising future directions.
+Our framework is also versatile enough to incorporate more complex forms of knowledge such as \cite{OdomKPLL2015,Xu18SemanticLoss}, enhancing its applicability compared to previously discussed methods. \citeauthor{OdomKPLL2015} (\citeyear{OdomKPLL2015}) used relational preference information to learn gradient-boosted relational trees.
+While our framework is limited to learning PCs with propositional logical constraints, it can be extended to use relational preference advice over variables.
+For example, the relational advice that ``\emph{Hypertensive disorders of pregnancy lead to pre-term birth}'' could be compiled to the propositional \emph{preference constraint} that subjects with the presence of any of chronic hypertension, gestational hypertension, and preeclampsia should have a higher conditional probability of pre-term birth. \citeauthor{Xu18SemanticLoss} (\citeyear{Xu18SemanticLoss}) use knowledge in the form of propositional logical formulas to learn deep neural networks using a semantic loss that computes the log probability of satisfying the formulas.
+Since this probability can be computed tractably in a PC, the semantic loss can be used to learn PCs using our framework.